kaustav202/RealTime-TwitterDataAnalysis/README.md

 **Analysing Twitter Data Can be useful in a wide variety of fields like:**

-`In the industry it can be used in **Marketing and Product Analysis** to improve upon an organization's business decisions.
-It can be used to **Measure public opinions** which can serve to gauge mood of people in important topics of interest such as political or social events.
-Further , it can be used in **Clustering Behavioral Groups** by identifying conversation spheres , their characteristics ,  patterns in behaviour of diferent subsections of the society and also the bridges or major influencers.`
+- In the industry it can be used in **Marketing and Product Analysis** to improve upon an organization's business decisions.
+- It can be used to **Measure public opinions** which can serve to gauge mood of people in important topics of interest such as political or social events.
+- Further , it can be used for **Clustering Behavioral Groups** by identifying conversation spheres , patterns in behaviour of diferent subsections of the society and also the bridges or major influencers.

 <br>
 <br/>